SimonRice/ViewDeckStoryboardExample/README.md

 The easiest way by far of getting this project to compile is by using [CocoaPods](http://cocoapods.org).
 Once you've got that up & running, all you need to do is type `pod install` on your terminal & open up the generated `ViewDeckStoryboardExample.xcworkspace` file, as instructed.

 If for any reason you don't wish to use CocoaPods, create an ARC-enabled project with a copy of all of [ViewDeck's](https://github.com/Inferis/ViewDeck) `IIViewDeckController.{m,h}` & all of the non-project files from this repository.
-You also need to include `QuartzCore.framework` (at Project-> Build Phases-> Link Binary With Libaries on XCode) in order for this method tp work.
+You also need to include `QuartzCore.framework` (at Project-> Build Phases-> Link Binary With Libraries on XCode) in order for this method to work.

+### Why is the left view controller in a navigation stack?

+It is a workaround to keep the status bar tinted on iOS 6.
+The navigation bar has its alpha set to 0 so it isn't visible, & it is hidden on the view controller on the storyboard so it doesn't get in the way of laying out your view controller.
+[See this ViewDeck issue for more information](https://github.com/Inferis/ViewDeck/issues/191).

 ## Contributions

 As everyone says, GitHub is about social coding - I didn't just choose to use it because of my love of git as a version control system.
 Please do chip in & help make this even better.

+## License

+This example is provided under the terms of my very permissive Boozeware license (since I often prefer to have white wine over beer):

+> As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me an alcoholic beverage in return.

+See the `LICENSE` file or any class or header for the full details.

 ## Credits